AnonymousPlanet/thgtoa/guide.md

 -   Upload the identity profile picture.

--   Enable 2FA from the security settings using a new KeepassXC TOTP entry, save the security codes in KeepassXC as well.
+-   Enable 2FA from the security settings using a new KeePassXC TOTP entry, save the security codes in KeePassXC as well.

 -   Disable Photo tagging